Riverside-Ruby/vagrant-chef-rails4/README.md

 9. When installation is finished, start your servers.

 ## Mac/Linux Installation
 - Follow the instructions above, but feel free to use [Homebrew][brew] to install Git instead of using the binary installer.
-If you don't know how, talk to Judd, Matt, or Jack.
+Also, you may have to input your password to allow the NFS exports.
+If you have problems, talk to Judd, Matt, or Jack.

 ## Start the servers
 Vagrant uses [SSH][ssh] to allow direct control of the virtual machine.
 Follow the steps below to start your Rails and your Ember servers.